KiwiSaver can help your kids with their first home or retirement. Here’s how to give them a head start on everything else.

 But KiwiSaver funds are locked in – you can generally only withdraw them for a first home or retirement.
 Your kids won’t be able to access them for other goals, such as studying, travelling or buying a car.

 Managed funds can include a mix of investments, such as shares, cash, bonds and property.

 Your money is pooled with other investors’ money, and a manager chooses where to invest it.

 Kiwi Wealth’s, managed funds are ‘liquid’ investments, which means they can be converted into cash at short notice without there being any significant impact on their value.

 KiwiSaver accounts are a type of managed fund, but withdrawals are usually restricted to first homes or retirement.

 “Managed funds are more flexible than KiwiSaver, but provide similar benefits in terms of accessing potentially higher returns than a bank account,” says Glen.

-You can make regular investments from just $50, decide how and when you contribute, and choose a fund to suit:
+You can make regular investments with no minimum amount, decide how and when you contribute, and choose a fund to suit:

 - When your children might want to use the money